 - A Landlord letting his own property for a 'temporary' period and not in the course of business (defined) has a MORAL but no legal responsibility to ensure the furniture complies.

 - Landlord's letting a 'second' property or Landlords letting investment property for the first time after 1st March 1993 clearly must comply.

 - We confirm that we accept a property onto our books on the understanding that the Landlord has made sure that furnishings supplied comply with these Regulations.

-The new Gas Safety (Installation and Use) Regulations 1994 came into effect on 31st October 1994.
-Briefly all gas appliances must be checked for safety at intervals of not more than 12 months and records should be kept in respect of the appliances of the date of inspections, the defect identified and any remedial action taken.
-A CORGI Registered Engineer must carry out checks and this will include checking the gas installation, associated pipe work and ventilation and supplying a safety certificate.
+Gas Safe Register is the official gas registration body for the United Kingdom, appointed by the revelant Health and Safety Authority for each area.
+By law all gas engineers must be on the Gas Safe Register.
+Briefly all gas appliances must be checked for safety at intervals of not more than 12 months and records should be kept in respect of the appliances and the date of inspections, any defects identified and any remedial action taken.
+A Gas Safe Registered Engineer must carry out checks and this will include checking the gas installation, associated pipe work and ventilation and supplying a safety certificate.

 Electrical equipment must be safe and not cause danger.
 The 1994 Regulations apply to any person who supplies electrical equipment in the course of a business.
 Safety of any electrical equipment that is supplied as part of furnished accommodation is controlled by the 1994 Regulations.
 We advise that electrical equipment is tested at regular intervals.

 All new homes must be fitted with mains operated smoke detectors.
 We would strongly recommend that smoke detectors be fitted in all properties and that they are regularly checked, especially battery operated devices.
 We would also recommend that carbon monoxide detectors are installed in properties.

 Claims against the deposit when the tenancy ends